 You can’t come to the mountains and not take advantage of one of the many trails they have here.
 There is a range of difficulty levels and experiences.
-From moderately easy hikes like Whiteside Mountain and Yellow Mountain to steep inclines with impressive waterfall views, there is no shortage of trails to go on.
+From moderately easy hikes like Whiteside Mountain and Yellow Mountain, Sunset Falls to steep inclines with impressive waterfall views, there is no shortage of trails to go on.
 Check this link for a complete list of hikes and trailheads.

 Cashiers is known for its collection of home decor stores and antique shopping.
 There are numerous shopping places all lumped right next to each other which is great for those who don’t mind walking.
-Some of my repeat favorites are The Village Hound (pictured), Dovetail Antiques, Summer Place Antiques, and Robins Nest.
+Some of my repeat favorites are The Village Hound (pictured), Rusticks, Vivian Metzger Antiques, Summer Place Antiques, and Robins Nest.
 While I may have been in each of these stores more than a handful of times, I always find something new that piques my interest.
-The Village Hound really speaks to the equestrian in me, and I think that store causes my wallet the most hurt.

 Cashiers Farmers Market